 Investing a little more time and energy into high-quality before and after photos will pay off immensely.
 They will help you showcase your talents and offer “free” advertising for your services.
 Your portfolio, whether online or in a photo album, show your client and prospective clients what you are capable of and prove that they should choose you.
 In a highly competitive field and over-saturated market that is the beauty industry, people rely on reviews and photos — pics or it didn’t happen!

 At My Absolute Beauty, we help you, the beauty professional, with every stage of the process.
-From lash lift training from the industry’s experts, high-quality lash lift supplies from Elleebana One Shot Lash Lift, and all of the materials and training necessary for add-on services and landing the perfect before/after shot.
+From lash lift training from the industry’s experts, high-quality lash lift supplies, and all of the materials and training necessary for add-on services and landing the perfect before/after shot.
 For everything you need to grow your client base and fill your appointment calendar, browse our online beauty shop today!